dell/omnia/docs/source/Roles/Platform/kserve.rst

 **Prerequisites**

+    * Ensure nerdctl and containerd is available on all cluster nodes.

     * The cluster is deployed with Kubernetes.

     * MetalLB pod is up and running to provide an external IP to ``istio-ingressgateway``.